-CE-marked The letters 'CE' (Conformitè Europëenne) on a product signifies that products sold in the European Union have been are often associated with CAP guidance.
-(See also "Laboratory Developed Test (LDT)").
+CE-marked The letters 'CE' (Conformitè Europeenne) on a product signifies that products sold in the European Union have been assessed to meet high safety, health, and environmental protection requirements.

-CLIA The Clinical Laboratory Improvement Amendments of 1989 (CLIA).
+The Clinical Laboratory Improvement Amendments of 1989 (CLIA).
 These amendments to U.S. law grant authority to the Centers for Medicare and Medicaid to issue regulations and guidance governing commercial laboratories.
-CLIA regulations
+CLIA regulations are often associated with CAP guidance.
+(See also "Laboratory Developed Test (LDT)").